c0x12c/spartan-e2e-web-boilerplate/examples/consumer/README.md

     ```
 - Build the package
     ```sh
     cd spartan-e2e-web-boilerplate
     yarn build
     ```
 - Packaging the library
     ```sh
     yarn package
     ```
-- It will create a `package.tgz` file

-Let move on to the consumer project
+    It will create a `package.tgz` file, then let move on the consumer project

 - Install dependencies
     ```sh
     yarn install